 It wasn’t until my children became much older that I learned about Kristin Neff & Chris Germer’s Mindful Self-Compassion (MSC).
 I wished I had the tools of MSC when they were little as it would have made my journey so much easier.

-Self-compassion would have been there for me when I was going through the hard times of applying NVC.
+Self-compassion would have been there for me when I was going through the hard times of learning NVC.
 It would have been there as an antidote to my inner critic.
 It would also have helped me recognize I did not need to keep searching for techniques and solutions.
 The answer to the parent I wanted to be lay within.